tezdealer/tezos-rarity-pfp-collections/README.md

 Rarity (scores and ranks) for Tezos PFP collections and other FA2 NFT collections

 ## how rarity score is calculated
+The aim is to establish a rarity score and rank calculation that is used consistently across collections.
+Here's the process that will be followed for all collections.

 1. For the entire collection, all attributes and attribute values are identified e.g. Hair: Messy (Attribute: Attribute Value)
 2. For the entire collection, all instances of an attribute value are counted
 3. The total number of tokens in the collection is divided by the total count of an attribute value.